ChabanOS/gl_devops/README.md

 ### Customization
-You can change the number of process that will be shown as output.
+You can change the number of processes that will be shown as output.
 The variable could be changed in the script.
 ```
 proc_num = 5    # Qty of processes that consumed the most CPU time